 At times, yes.
 To get on the wait list, you must submit a long-term application for residency.

-Monthly independent living fees begin at $1,744 per month for one resident with an entrance fee, or $3,068 for one resident on the monthly accommodation fee plan.
-Our campus offers two options: an entrance fee with a lower monthly fee, or a higher monthly fee without an entrance fee.
+If eligible, our campus offers two options: an entrance fee plan with a lower monthly fee, or a monthly accommodation fee without an entrance fee.
+Depending on the residence and finance option selected, fees begin at $1,902 per month for one resident under the entrance fee plan, or $3,344 per month if opting to pay the monthly accommodation fee.
 A second person fee applies for double occupancy; rates vary based on the level of services needed by the second person.
 Rates and monthly fees are subject to periodic review.
 Contact us to learn more and take the next step in your journey.

 No. We need to see enough that we feel confident you can afford private pay senior living for the foreseeable future, but this does not require full disclosure of your finances.